pyprojectx/pyprojectx/docs/docs/config/tools.md

 !!! tip "Tip: don't specify tool versions in _pyproject.toml_ when using a _pw.lock_ file"

     When there is no version specified for a tool, the latest version will be installed and locked.
-    Updating all tools to the latest version is then as simple as running `./pw --lock -f` again.
+    Updating all tools to the latest version is then as simple as running `./pw --lock` again.
     In case of conflicts or issues with a new version, you can always revert to the previous version of the lock file.

 ### Pinning tool versions in _pyproject.toml_